dashagen/dirstack/README.md

 Note that the previously visited directory "Fun" becomes directory 1.
 You can simply type `r` to switch back to "Fun".
 Then "Pictures" will become directory 1 again.
 So in other words, typing `r` can help you toggle between two directories back and forth without resorting to directory numbers.

-### Push to a new directory
+### Push in a new directory

 Suppose you are at directory "Pictures" as shown in last section and you would like to enter ~/Sandbox without losing track of "Pictures".
-You can simply type `pu` ~/Sandbox to switch to ~/Sandbox.
+You can simply type `pu ~/Sandbox` to switch to ~/Sandbox.

 ```
 $> pu ~/Sandbox/